The Measurable Impact of Service Desk Automations and Artificial Intelligence

 It’s pretty easy to find out.
 Measure the amount of time it takes from submission to assignment for tickets that enter a general queue.
 The larger that number, the more time you’d save from a full routing automation plan.
 It’ll take some time, trial-and-error, and careful planning to reach the best case scenario, but there are plenty of examples of real ROI along the way.

-One Samanage customer says her organization routes 20-30 tickets per day around a general queue through a set of automation rules.
+One Service Desk (formerly Samanage) customer says her organization routes 20-30 tickets per day around a general queue through a set of automation rules.
 That’s 20-30 tickets that won’t sit in a holding pattern, waiting for attention.
-Another Samanage customer says that 73% of tickets are influenced by an automation rule.
+Another customer says that 73% of tickets are influenced by an automation rule.

 The faster those tickets land with the proper technician, the faster the requesting employees will receive the solutions they need to do their jobs well.